tnickel-web/weather-wand/README.md

 things that can be improved in the future.
 When looking at this repository, please take that into consideration._

 _I only provide limited support for Windows.
+Linux is supported.
 MacOS is not supported because I do not own a copy of MacOS I can test on.
 (I hope "it just works™")._

 ## Table of Contents